NetDenizen/hairsnip-archive-viewer/README.md

 ## Interface Guide

 An example interface of the webapp is as follows; features are annotated with blue numbers.
-Note that the story body is note included in the display.
+Note that the story body is not included in the display.
+The given screenshot reflects the last change of the UI layout.
+It may not be updated with every version.

 All buttons should also have tooltips if hovered over.